Pulsatile Tinnitus: Hearing Heartbeat, Fluttering, Whooshing Sound in Ear

 If you think you’re experiencing pulsatile tinnitus then get an appointment with your otolaryngologist as soon as possible.
 A review of your symptoms and your medical history will be the first step of your examination.

 With the help of a stethoscope, the doctor will try to listen to the chest, neck, and skull.
 You have objective pulsatile tinnitus if your doctor can also hear a pulsatile noise.
-If this is not the case then it is categorized as subjective pulsatile tinnitus.
+If this is not the case then it is categorized as subjective pulsatile sound.

 A hearing test will also be conducted for determining whether there has been any hearing loss in one or both ears.
 Some imaging tests may also be ordered by your doctor, such as: